Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 Indemnification

-When determining qualification under the program, assessors will look for recurring problems with the building (leaks, evidence of mould, pest infestations, flooding, structural damage, etc.) and will expect details on the causes of these issues and on the corrective measures implemented.
+When determining qualification under the program, assessors will look for recurring issues with the building (leaks, evidence of mould, pest infestations, flooding, structural damage, etc.) and will expect details on the causes of these issues and on the corrective measures implemented.

 1.3 Interior finishes